Early Childhood Work Experience in Spain for Young Professionals

 1. Highlights of this Programme for Early Childhood Education Teachers in Spain

 Irish ECE teachers join the Early Years teaching-team of a Spanish private school during one academic year, interacting in English with students of up to 8 years of age.
-Activities will be conducted in split groups or accompanying the main teacher with the whole group.
+Activities will be conducted in split groups alongside the teacher or accompanying the main teacher with the whole group.

 - Teach alongside experienced Early Childhood educators in a European educational system